-A deciduous shrub or tree 8–10 (-15) m in the wild.
+A deciduous shrub or tree 8–10 (–15) m in the wild.
 Bark grey, turning pale brown to grey and fissuring with age.
 Branchlets slender, glabrous, green or reddish.
-Buds ovoid, acute tipped, with many pairs of imbricate scales, brown, with white, ciliate margins.
-Leaves chartaceous to subcoriaceous, broadly pentagonal in outline, base truncate to rounded, three- (five-) lobed, 1.5–4.5 × 2–6.5 cm, (7 × 9 cm in subsp. ibericum)lobes shallow to half the length of the blade, ovate, basal lobes smaller when present, apex acute to acuminate, margins entire to undulate, upper surface mid to dark green, lower surface paler, glabrous or pubescent, often only in vein axils; petiole 1.5–7 cm long, green or red, broadening towards the base; autumn colours yellow.
+Buds ovoid, acute tipped, with many pairs of imbricate scales, brown, with white ciliate margins.
+Leaves chartaceous to subcoriaceous, broadly pentagonal in outline, base truncate to rounded, 3- or 5-lobed, 1.5–4.5 × 2–6.5 cm, (7 × 9 cm in subsp. ibericum) lobes shallow, to half the length of the blade, ovate, basal lobes smaller when present, apex acute to acuminate, margins entire to undulate, upper surface mid to dark green, lower surface paler, glabrous or pubescent, often only in vein axils; petiole 1.5–7 cm long, green or red, broadening towards the base; autumn colours yellow.
 Inflorescence corymbose, pendulous, 10 or more flowered.
-Flowers whitish yellow to yellowish green, 5-merous, sepals ovate, petals obovate, stamens 8–10, inserted outside the nectar disc.
+Flowers whitish-yellow to yellowish-green, 5-merous, sepals ovate, petals obovate, stamens 8–10, inserted outside the nectar disc.
 Samaras to 2–2.5 cm long, wings spreading at acute angles, converging or overlapping; nutlets rounded or angular.
-Flowering April to May, before or with the leaves, fruiting in September. (van Gelderen et al. 1994; Gregory 2007; Güemes Heras & Sánchez Gómez 2015)
+Flowering from April to May, before or with the leaves, fruiting in September. (van Gelderen et al. 1994; Gregory 2007; Güemes Heras & Sánchez Gómez 2015).

 Distribution Albania Andorra Armenia Azerbaijan Bosnia and Herzegovina Bulgaria Croatia France Georgia Germany Greece Iran Iraq Israel Italy Lebanon North Macedonia Montenegro Morocco Portugal Romania Serbia Slovenia Spain Switzerland Tunisia Turkey Ukraine